dronin73/fraud-detection-classif1/README.md

 # fraud-detection-classif1
+This series is largely just practice building various versions of raud detection system.
-Practice building fraud detection system, using kaggle credit card data set
+I'm starting with the kaggle credit card data set.